 Comprehensive Chromosomal Screening (CCS)

 Normal human cells contain 46 chromosomes located in the nucleus of the cell.
 Chromosomes carry the genetic information in the form of DNA.
 Every human being receives 23 chromosomes from each parent.
-If an error occurs leading to the egg or sperm having a missing or extra chromosome, then the embryo created will also have a missing or extra chromosome.
+If an error occurs leading to the egg or sperm having a missing or extra chromosome, the embryo created will also have a missing or extra chromosome.
 This condition is called aneuploidy.
 Most of the aneuploidies will not result in implantation of the embryo, but certain aneuploidies, such as trisomy 21, can implant and lead to Down’s syndrome.
-Some other common aneuploidies include trisomy 13, trisomy 18 and Klinefelters syndrome (XXY).
+Some other common aneuploidies include trisomy 13, trisomy 18, and Klinefelters syndrome (XXY).

 Indications for PGD/CCS

 In order to perform genetic testing on an embryo, several cells from the trophectoderm layer are extracted on fifth and/or sixth day of development.
 This procedure is called an embryo biopsy.
 It has been shown that removal of these cells does not impede the development of the embryo.
-The extracted cells are sent out for analysis to Genesis Genetics.
+The extracted cells are sent out for analysis to Cooper Genomics.
 Subsequently, the biopsied embryo is vitrified.
 After the results are received, patients will have the normal embryos transferred back.

 Benefits of PGD/CCS